A Namibia Safari

 • 6

 The most remote and exclusive camps can only really be reached by air, and flight prices tend to be high.
-You’d be lucky to spend less than $200 per flight per person.
+You’d be lucky to spend less than US$200 per flight per person.
 The vast majority of visitors travel everywhere by road.
 The good road network and stunning scenery make this a pleasure, whether traveling in a fully organized safari or with family or friends in a rental vehicle.
 (Bring camping gear if doing this.)
-Jeep rental can be had from $125 per day.
+Rental of a 4WD vehicle can be had from US$120 per day.

 • 7